Martin Hyatt: A Scarecrow's Bible (novel)

 His critically acclaimed first novel, A Scarecrow's Bible, was published in 2006.
 The novel, set in the deep south, centers on a closeted, working-class, married Vietnam veteran who comes to terms with his sexuality while battling a drug addiction.
 For this book, Hyatt won the Edmund White Award for debut fiction in 2007.
 The American Library Association named his novel a Stonewall Honor Book.
 He was also a finalist for the Ferro-Grumley Award, the Lambda Literary Award, and the Violet Quill Award.
 Critic Richard Labonté named A Scarecrow's Bible one of the top ten fiction titles of the year.
 In 2007, he was named a literary "Star of Tomorrow" by New York Magazine.
-Edmund White called the book "a stunning début.".
+Edmund White called the book "a stunning début."
 Poet/activist Minnie-Bruce Pratt said the book was a "narrative tour-de-force."

 Beautiful Gravity (novel)

-On May 22, 2015, Publishers Marketplace announced that Hyatt's new book, Beautiful Gravity is to be published by AntiBookClub in Spring, 2016.
+Hyatt's most recent book, Beautiful Gravity, was published by AntiBookClub in 2016.
 Beautiful Gravity is "set in a small town deep in the Louisiana bayous when the peaceful nothingness that envelops the narrator and his only friend, the anorexic daughter of the Pentecostal preacher, turns emotionally turbulent with the arrival of a beautiful city burnished couple in a red sports car and love affairs of every persuasion change lives forever."
-In January, the American Library Association announced that Beautiful Gravity had received a 2017 Stonewall Honor Book Award from the American Library Association.
-The book received critical praise in places such as Kirkus and New York Journal of Books'.
+In January 2017, the American Library Association announced that Beautiful Gravity had received a 2017 Stonewall Honor Book Award from the American Library Association.
+The book received critical praise in places such as Kirkus and New York Journal of Books.